What is an ADU: Accessory Dwelling Units explained

 Oooh...wait.
 I know what that chart looks like:

-Year by year, 1-2 person households are eating up the housing stock (housing pellets, if you will) that was built for nuclear families, because there simply isn’t enough homes built in residential areas for 1-2 people.
+Year by year, 1-2 person households are forced into eating up the single family housing stock (housing pellets, if you will) that was designed for nuclear families, not because they want or need to live in big homes, but because there simply isn’t enough houses built in residential areas that were actually designed for 1-2 person households.

 Among other demographic factors at play, single person households have become extremely common in major cities, representing more than ⅓ of the households of many cities.